iltommi/qdb-documentation/source/administration/troubleshooting.rst

 To resolve a single node at disk capacity, shut the quasardb server down normally and audit the node.
 Once sufficient file system space has been cleared, restart the quasardb server and it should rejoin the network again in read-write mode.

-You may also want to enable the global --max-depot-size parameter for your cluster, which will limit the size of the quasardb database.
+You may also want to enable the global :option:`qdbd --max-depot-size` parameter for your cluster, which will limit the size of the quasardb database.
 For more information, see :doc:`../reference/qdbd`.